csomgyula/csomgyula.github.io/conway_law.md

 For instance a set of three designers who design three different but related subsystems could discuss one shared topic in a peer-to-peer manner.
 This would then lead to at least 2-3 separate discussions between the pairs of peers until a mutual agreement is reached.
 Instead of this it could more effective to hold just one session where each designer participate.

-Since in this case the quantity would yield an exponential

 History
 --